annotation/stam/README.md

-# Simple Text Annotation Model
+# STand-off Annotation Model

 ## Introduction

-STAM is a simple data model for stand-off text annotation.
+STAM is a data model for stand-off annotation.
+It is initially intended for text, but it also supports other media such as images, video and audio.

-Our aim with STAM is to lay a simple but strong foundation for **stand-off annotations on text**.
-We define an *annotation* as any kind of remark, classification/tagging on any particular portion(s) of the text, although we do also allow annotations to not point to any particular part of the text, in which case they are considered *metadata*.
+Our aim with STAM is to lay a simple but strong foundation for **stand-off annotation**.
+We define an *annotation* as any kind of remark, classification/tagging on any particular portion(s) of a text/image/audioclip/videoclip, although we do also allow annotations to not point to any particular part but to the resource as a whole, in which case they are considered *metadata*.
 Examples of annotation may be linguistic annotation, editorial annotation, technical annotation, or whatever comes to mind.
-OUr model does not define the vocabularies, it merely defines a model so *you* can define your own vocabularies and a model in which you can express your annotations using your own vocabularies.
+Our model does not define the vocabularies, it merely defines a model so *you* can define your own vocabularies and a model in which you can express your annotations using your own vocabularies.

 *Simplicity* is the keyword, the data model must be easy to understand and use and only contain what is needed, not more.
 STAM does not depend on other more complex data models such as RDF, Web Annotations, TEI, FoLiA or whatever, but instead addresses the problem from a more functional and pragmatic perspective.
 We separate pragmatics from semantics.
-The data model is also designed in such as way that an efficient implementation (both speed & memory) is feasible.
+The data model is designed in such as way that an efficient implementation (both speed & memory) is feasible, and puts a bigger emphasis on this than annotation models.
+Because of this, our model is a slightly more specific variant of a generic graph-based model, yet it should be reducable to an acyclic directed graph model without much difficulty.

-We do focus on a high degree of interoperability with richer models, most notably the W3C Web Annotation Model.
-Most of what we can express in STAM can also be expressed as a web annotation, but there are some constraints here.
+We focus on a high degree of interoperability with richer models, most notably the W3C Web Annotation Model.
+But not everything that can be expressed in STAM can be expressed as a web annotation (which is a more specific model), and not everything that is expressed in web annotations translates well to STAM.

 Goals/Features:

  * Stand-off annotation on plain text
- * Simple and minimal; no unnecessary abstractions/complexity/formality
+ * A fairly Simple model
  * No commitment to any annotation paradigm aside from stand-off annotation, the model basically allows for any kind of directed or undirected graph.
  * Interoperability without dependency: